7:00AM to 5:00PM

 But like any mechanical item, tempering valves are prone to failure.
 And that’s where you’ll find your answer for why your hot water systems aren’t working efficiently.
 There are telltale signs to look for in broken tempering valves.
 One sign is the complete loss of the hot water supply.
 Yes, that’s right.
 You can blame the failed tempering valves for your sudden cold showers.
 And aside from this, other signs include:

 Now, that you know why your hot water is not hot anymore, you can have a little peace of mind and work on getting it fixed.
-But of course, there’s also the possibility that your hot water system could be facing another problem.
+And you may need to get in touch with a licensed professional.
+But of course, there’s also the possibility that your hot water heater could be facing another problem.

 If your water heater leaks, you’ll notice water pooling at the base of your water heater or running down the side of the hot water tank.